havrylenkok/atm_machines/README.md

 Db as a volume for local app.

 Db as indicated in Dockerfile - Postgis.
 Queried via Sqlalchemy+Geoalchemy2.
 Adapter - psycopg2.
-Mainly because with asyncpg fails to install and would've taken a lot of time to investigate.
+Mainly because asyncpg fails to install and would've taken a lot of time to investigate.

 Alembic for schema migrations.